Skip to contents

 output.data

 Logical.
-If TRUE, the function will return a list containing a matrix of the average expression data, scaled or not, and another matrix containing the percentage of cells expressing each feature, instead of displaying anything.
+If TRUE, the function will return a list containing a matrix object of the average expression data, scaled or not, and another matrix object containing the percentage of cells expressing each feature, instead of displaying anything.

 ...